List of Kamisama Minarai: Himitsu no Cocotama characters: Other Cocotamas

 Tama-Sennin is one of the leaders of the Cocotamas and the oldest who ever lived; he was born from a flute.
 He is colored gray with a long beard, wears a loincloth and wields a wooden staff.

-Appearing in Episode 11, he is a brown Cocotama who is born from an abacus in the Candy Store and is referred to as the "Abacus God".
+Appearing in Episode 11, he is a brown rabbit-like Cocotama who is born from an abacus in the Candy Store and is referred to as the "Abacus God".

-Appearing in Episode 24, Dashimaki is a yellow male Cocotama who is born from a study desk and is referred as the "Desk God".
+Appearing in Episode 24, Dashimaki is a yellow male rabbit Cocotama who is born from a study desk and is referred as the "Desk God".

-Appearing in Episode 38, Yozepp is a green male Cocotama born from a Bookcase and is referred as the "Bookcase God".
+Appearing in Episode 38, Yozepp is a green male yak-like Cocotama born from a Bookcase and is referred as the "Bookcase God".

-Appearing in Episode 38, Sham is pink female Cocotama born from a Chopsticks and is referred as the "Chopsticks Goddess".
+Appearing in Episode 38, Sham is pink female rabbit-like Cocotama born from a Chopsticks and is referred as the "Chopsticks Goddess".

-Appearing in Episode 38, Michel is purple female Cocotama born from a Magnifying glass and is referred as the "Magnifying Glass Goddess".
+Appearing in Episode 38, Michel is purple female owl-like Cocotama born from a Magnifying glass and is referred as the "Magnifying Glass Goddess".

-Appearing in Episode 41, Niche is a green male Cocotama born from the encyclopedias in the town library and is referred as the "Book God".
+Appearing in Episode 41, Niche is a green male dog-like Cocotama born from the encyclopedias in the town library and is referred as the "Book God".

-Appearing in Episode 41, Hotney is a yellow female Cocotama who is born from a Digital Medical thermometer and is referred as the "Nurse Goddess".
+Appearing in Episode 41, Hotney is a yellow female leaf insect-like Cocotama who is born from a Digital Medical thermometer and is referred as the "Nurse Goddess".
 Her full title is "Age Age no Sage Sa-Ge no Mikoto" (あげあげのさげさげのみこと, Age Age no Sage Sa-Ge no Mikoto) and the mark on her pants is a pair of pink up and down arrows.

-Appearing in Episode 44, Tototon is a female Cocotama born from a Cutting board and referred as the "Cutting Board Goddess".
+Appearing in Episode 44, Tototon is a female pig-like Cocotama born from a Cutting board and referred as the "Cutting Board Goddess".

-Appearing in Episode 50, Ukero is a male Cocotama born from a Baseball glove and referred as the "Baseball Glove God".
+Appearing in Episode 50, Ukero is a male beaver-like Cocotama born from a Baseball glove and referred as the "Baseball Glove God".

-Appearing in Episode 58, Mush-Mukunyu is a male Cocotama born from a Drawing board and referred as the "Drawing Board God".
+Appearing in Episode 58, Mush-Mukunyu is a male parrot-like Cocotama born from a Drawing board and referred as the "Drawing Board God".

-Appearing in Episode 71, Yuuki is a snowman Cocotama born from a Shovel and referred as the "Shovel God".
+Appearing in Episode 71, Yuuki is a snowman-like Cocotama born from a Shovel and referred as the "Shovel God".

 Appearing in Episode 79, Cinemaru is a black male Cocotama born from a Movie projector and referred as the "Movie Projector God".